Taketomi Island (Taketomijima) 竹富島

 Water buffalo rides, beautiful beaches and a lot of Ryukyu culture

-Just a 15-minute ferry ride from Ishigaki Island , Taketomi Island feels worlds apart.
-A time capsule of traditional Ryukyu culture and architecture, a day trip to the island is a must.
+Just a 15-minute ride from Ishigaki Island by speed boat, Taketomi Island feels like a different world.
+A trip to Taketomi Island, with its traditional culture and old-fashioned streets, is a must.

 - The red-tiled houses of Taketomi